 Your Entire Home is Vulnerable

 Termites are not picky when it comes to damaging your home.
-In other words, they don’t discriminate when it comes to eating wood or other structures that resemble wood.
+In other words, they don’t discriminate when it comes to eating wood.
 Interestingly enough, termites will devour anything with cellulose which includes your cabinets, floors, and stairs.
 The longer you wait to treat your termite infestation, the bigger problems you’ll face.

 Your Floors Will Suffer